 A clear method of recording was established during works to understand the current condition of the limestone, its history of repairs, and to develop new repair strategies.
 A colour-coded system was devised to mark up photographs, and a pictorial glossary of typical issues needed to be agreed with the client, that all the conservation team could use to record their findings.

 One of the most complicated elements of the project was in the application of the mortars themselves.
-The 1970s repair team had weekly ‘sculpture learning days’ where they were able to study classical sculpture to understand form.
-We weren’t so lucky, but it was critical to the project that the mortars didn’t simply serve to aid water run-off, but preserved the form of the sculpture, without being conjectural, allowing the figures to be read and understood.
+It was critical to the project that the mortars didn’t simply serve to aid water run-off, but preserved the form of the sculpture, without being conjectural, allowing the figures to be read and understood.

 The recording methodology developed by Cliveden Conservation was effective and has created sustainable records which are practical, easy to read and can be digitised.
 The selected stonework and sculptures have been cleaned and repaired, helping to protect fragile surfaces and restore features and shapes of the figures.
 It is hoped that the methods developed during the trial phase prove useful for all future phases of works to the Cathedral.